 3) Affordability – In lesser developed countries, not everyone has access to modern technology and internet.
 In the coming years the situation is likely to change but right now e-learning options are a bit too far-fetched for the underprivileged people who are still waiting to avail the benefits of traditional education.

-The above short-comings of current e-learning scenario can be taken as challenges which can be worked on and improved for enhancing the experience of students willing to take video lessons.
+The above short-comings of current e-learning scenario can be taken as challenges which can be worked on and improved for enhancing the learning experience of students who are willing to take video lessons.